NicBritz/Starcraft-Creations/README.md

 ## Deployment

 This site makes use of GitHub's technology for deployment.
 I have used GitHub pages to serve the site.
-The deplyed version can be found here: https://frozenaught.github.io/Starcraft-Creations/, this relies on the [`index.html`](\index.html) file to make it work.
+The deployed version can be found here: https://frozenaught.github.io/Starcraft-Creations/, this relies on the [`index.html`](\index.html) file to make it work.
+There is also a folder called `assets` that has sub-folders for the `CSS` and `images` that the website needs to work correctly.

-For development I created a repository https://github.com/Frozenaught/Starcraft-Creations.
+For development, I created a repository https://github.com/Frozenaught/Starcraft-Creations.

+If you want to run it locally you can follow the following steps:

 - Use `git clone https://github.com/Frozenaught/Starcraft-Creations` to pull a copy of the repo to your computer.
-- I would always recommend doing a git pull before starting any work on the project, this just insures you are working on the latest version.
+- I would always recommend doing a git pull before starting any work on the project, this just ensures you are working on the latest version.
 - Make any changes you need and commit using the command `git commit -m "your message` after staging the content with the command `git add "name of file"` of `git add .` for staging all files.
 - You can push this to the remote using `git push`

-- If there is anything you would not like to include in your commit i have made a [`.gitignore`](.gitignore) file, simply add the path to the file or folder and is will nolonger show up if you run `git status`.
+- If there is anything you would not like to include in your commit I have made a [`.gitignore`](.gitignore) file, simply add the path to the file or folder and it will no longer show up if you run `git status`.
 - I suggest regular commits as this will avoid big issues that are hard to reverse.
-- You could also make use of a separate branch if you decide you want to experiment with things or dont want to work directly on the master branch. to do this use the `git checkout -b "branch name"` command.
+- You could also make use of a separate branch if you decide you want to experiment with things or don't want to work directly on the master branch. to do this use the `git checkout -b "branch name"` command.
 - You could then switch back to the master branch using `git checkout master`

  <!-- Top -->